Clocky: History

-Nanda filed for a patent and, with support from her family, left MIT after a master's degree to found Nanda Home and develop the invention for commercial production.
+MIT filed for a patent naming Nanda as the sole inventor and, with support from her family, left MIT after a master's degree to found Nanda Home and develop the invention for commercial production.
 The newer version, though not carpeted, is still designed to appear zoomorphic.
 Production is outsourced to Hong Kong.
 In October 2012 during a video interview, Gauri mentioned that over 500,000 units had already been sold.

 The development of Clocky and marketing of it has become a Harvard Business School case study: Clocky, the Runaway Alarm Clock.